Tanzam Highway: Description

-West from Makambako, Tanzam frequently runs along the TAZARA Railway.
+West from Makambako, Tanzam frequently runs parallel to the TAZARA Railway.

 This road is the main link between East Africa and Southern Africa.

 Significance

 During the apartheid era in South Africa and the civil wars in Angola and Mozambique, this highway, together with the TAZARA Railway, provided Zambia's only safe access to a seaport (Dar Es Salaam), which was a prerequisite for the survival of the Zambian economy.